mattgiguere/chirondb/README.md

 A repository for code pertaining to the CHIRON Database

 `getChironFiles.py` is the driving routine.
-An example of how to use this is:

 The arguments to `getChironFiles` are

-o rootdir
+- rootdir
-o minDate
+- minDate
-o maxDate
+- maxDate

+An example of how to generate entries into the CHIRON Database is:

 ```python
 python getChironFiles.py /raw/mir7/ 140101 140110